TheMagicalBlob/gp4-GUI/README.md

 aspects of gengp4.exe, like writing to param.sfo, or building useless gp4's if the folder name isn't formatted perfectly _(TITLEID-category)._

-This is the GUI version of the currently unnamed Open Source GP4 Blah blah blah I'm making a cmd line version and a .dll for inclusion in other projects
+This is the GUI version of the **CSharp GP4 Writer** POC.
+I'm making a proper cmd line version and a .dll for inclusion in other projects.